MDMP (band)

 MDMP is an American Rock band from Nanakuli, Hawaii, formed in 2017.
 Singer, songwriter, multi-instrumentalist, and producer Jeremey Meyer is currently the only permanent member of the band.

 History

 Formation (2017–2018)

-MDMP came to prominence after Meyer's departure from metalcore band Sherry Drive in 2017.
+MDMP was formed after Meyer's departure from metalcore band Sherry Drive in 2017.
 MDMP was initially a side project started with Ratzburg & Meyer in the beginning of 2017.
 On July 1, 2018, the two released a demo version of the song "Coffee."
-Fans of Meyer reacted with great positivity to the song and what it meant to them.

 Day One (2018–2021)

-MDMP’s monumental and exhaustively ambitious debut album Day One, came out Aug.
-28, 2021 with 27 — tracks that cover a cornucopia of sounds and styles.
-Arena-sized alt-rock anthems, bruised post-grunge rockers, brooding nu-metal ballads, pounding Sunset Strip glam-slam, energized electro-rock excursions, lush synthesizer ballads, even dashes of reggae-pop, funk and disco.
+MDMP's debut album Day One, came out Aug.
+28, 2021 with 27.

 Musical style and influences

 MDMP is a blend of 90s alternative rock, modern adult rock, and electronic rock.
-Meyer, the front man, is said to be a Trent Reznor-type with visionary ideas and the drive needed to bring them into the physical world.
 Bands of heavy influence are Foo Fighters, Alice In Chains, & Nine Inch Nails.